 - Applicants whose native language is not English but transferred to a college/university in the United States, the United Kingdom, Ireland, Australia, New Zealand, or Anglophone Canada.

-The ONLY exemption for this requirement is if your native language is not English, but you earned your bachelor's degree or a Ph.D. in its entirety in the United States, the United Kingdom, Ireland, Australia, New Zealand, or Anglophone Canada.
+The ONLY exemption for this requirement is if your native language is not English, but you earned (or will have earned before enrollment) your bachelor's degree or a Ph.D. in its entirety in the United States, the United Kingdom, Ireland, Australia, New Zealand, or Anglophone Canada.

 Receiving your bachelor's degree in a country that lists English as an official language such as India, Pakistan, the Philippines, Hong Kong, Nigeria, or Singapore does not exempt you from the English language proficiency requirement.

 Educational Testing Service administers the internet-based TOEFL.
 The Graduate School prefers scores from the iBT TOEFL.
 Due to the nature of the graduate admission process, the Graduate School has not set a recommended minimum score for the iBT TOEFL.
 Applicants who take the test in a country which does not offer the iBT TOEFL should take the PBT TOEFL.